figmentc/Adversarial-Image-Analysis/README.md

 ![convnet](https://image.ibb.co/mDh3rF/conv_Net_No_Reg.png)

 We see a increase in the number of generated images.
-Once again, overfitting-prevention techniques also decrease the ease of adversarial image generation.
+Once again, overfitting-prevention techniques decreases the ease of adversarial image generation.

 ## Overall Analysis
 - Adversarial image generation can be done with ease through back propagation